 There is much to be said about the topic of second-hand smoke.
 There are facts and figures.
 There is research.
 There are tedious reports with covers meant to make an impact.
 There is money being poured in support of both sides of an argument, and in-between are the affected -- smokers and non-smokers.
 Those who strongly feel that they have a right that is being dangerously tread upon.
 Both sides with well formed thoughts.
 Both sides with incredibly valid points and both lacking the forum to begin a conversation.
 At the end of the day, this isn’t a discussion about health statistics, or one that requires charts and graphs.
 It is about feelings.
 It is about human nature.
 It is about wanting to stand your ground because someone else has decided that their reality is more vibrant and true.

 We have become so set in our positions, so ready to stand our ground, that we do not actually pay attention to the topography of the ground we’re standing on.
 We become lost in the fight.
-Too lost to discuss, to
+Too lost to discuss, to mediate, to avoid "war."
+We forget that we have important work to do together.

 The smoking debate is rife with righteous anger.
 Even through the conviction of my opinion, I must acknowledge that instead of coming to battle, we need to ask each other to dance.
 It’s a give and take.
 Each side has to have a chance to lead, each side a time to follow.
 A breaking of bread.
 Debate and compromise.
 In the truest form of the word, both sides must agree to give something up, a matter of substance, in order to achieve an outcome in a positive direction.